-Please be aware that our office is currently not open to visitors and we are unable to take phone enquiries.
+Please be aware that our office is currently not open to visitors.
 Following the latest Government advice, we are not arranging face-to-face appointments for the foreseeable future.
 We are working towards enabling the majority of our staff to carry out some of their work from home but this may take us some time.

 Given the unprecedented circumstances, you will experience significant delays of many months when submitting complaints to us.
 We sincerely apologise for the inconvenience and distress this may cause.
 We will do our best to support our customers through these uncertain times and will focus on helping the most vulnerable as a priority.

 In light of the current situation, we would encourage you to refrain from submitting a complaint to our office if it is about the following matters: